OfficeDev/office-js-docs-pr/docs/develop/sso-in-office-add-ins.md

 Register the add-in at the registration portal for the Azure v2.0 endpoint.
 This is a 5–10 minute process that includes the following tasks:

 * Get a client ID and secret for the add-in.
 * Specify the permissions that your add-in needs to AAD v.
 2.0 endpoint (and optionally to Microsoft Graph).
-The "profile" permission is always needed.
+The "profile" and "openid" permissions are always needed.
 * Grant the Office host application trust to the add-in.
 * Preauthorize the Office host application to the add-in with the default permission *access_as_user*.